- Crop Production: conservation tillage, cropping systems, no-till, transplanting methods

 - Soil Management: composting, soil quality/health

 Our farm struggles tremendously with time management.
-With just 2 adults and 6 young children, we are always behind schedule.
+With just 2 adults and 7 young children, we are always behind schedule.
 Added weed pressure from tilling our heavy clay soils often overwhelms us when we are also juggling harvesting, planting, delivery, marketing, and childcare activities.
 Anything that will decrease labor in the field is highly valued by us as we work to heal the soil to a point where we get acceptable yields and plant vitality, and ultimately, become profitable.
 With the widespread damage to the soil due to decades of chemical mono- culture growing methods, and the current movement to bring young farmers back to the land in small scale market gardens, our farm’s situation is not unique.
-For the scope of this project, I am focusing on the task of transplanting seedlings into the garden beds, along with the attendant preparatory work required to successfully establish the seedlings.
+For the scope of this project, I have focused on the task of transplanting seedlings into the garden beds, along with the attendant preparatory work required to successfully establish the seedlings.
 This is because the way you prep your beds, start your seedlings, and place them in the garden sets the stage for all the work required for the remainder of the growing cycle for those crops.
 There are a great many labor saving transplanting tools out there for the small market gardener, but they tend to be geared to conventionally tilled gardens, and rely on clean, residue-free beds with loose soil.
 When you bring those tools to our heavy clay soil in Kansas, and add residue from cover crops, they lose effectiveness.
 Farms like ours need tools and methods that are adapted to our heavy soils and wild Kansas weather in order to have a chance at succeeding in becoming profitable while regenerating the soil.

 - Evaluate and adapt the hand pulled paper pot transplanter for use in no-dig garden beds with cover crop residue, and compare the transplanter against other hand transplanting tools that are available to the small market gardener in the areas of seedling vigor and vitality.